adambard/learnxinyminutes-docs/csharp.html.markdown

             var magic = "magic is a string, at compile time, so you still get type safety";
             // magic = 9; will not work as magic is a string, not an int

+            // GENERICS
-            // TEMPLATES
+            //
             var phonebook = new Dictionary<string, string>() {
                 {"Sarah", "212 555 5555"} // Add some entries to the phone book
             };

-            // Calling SETDEFAULT defined as a template above Console.WriteLine(SetDefault<string,string>(phonebook, "Shaun", "No Phone")); // No Phone
+            // Calling SETDEFAULT defined as a generic above Console.WriteLine(SetDefault<string,string>(phonebook, "Shaun", "No Phone")); // No Phone
             // nb, you don't need to specify the TKey and TValue since they can be
             // derived implicitly